A-Breeze/premierconverter/README.md

 ### Research notes
 - Example of a package that consists of just one module: <https://github.com/benjaminp/six>
+- Worked example of creating an Azure Pipeline to test, build and publish a Python package as an Azure Artifact: <https://medium.com/raa-labs/creating-a-pipeline-in-azure-devops-to-build-and-publish-python-packages-artifacts-ea2f99410e6c>

 ### Future ideas
+Backlog of all possible ideas, big or small, high priority or low.
 - Additional functionality:
     - Argument to only read in the first `n_row` rows of the raw data, so that you can test it on a small sample before running the whole pipeline.
     - Once raw data has been read in, delete empty columns from the right and empty rows from the bottom, so they are not counted for validation.